FabioArdis/HTML-page/README.md

-# Simple-HTML-page
+# HTML page
-Simple HTML page used to be an example
+HTML page used to be an example